PhilaeRoetta/PREDICT_PROJECT/README.md

 ```
 The workflow:
-- Fetch game schedules and results from sport seasons source
+- Fetch game schedules and results from sport leagues source
 - Read predictions from forum topics sources
 - Store and compute results in Snowflake, via DBT
 - Generate messages, images, and rankings